 When do I start enrolling?

-The timetable for the upcoming academic year will be available in Mosaic in the beginning of June, so you can start exploring course offerings and planning your year in advance of enrolment.
+The timetable for the upcoming academic year will be available in Mosaic starting June 13, so you can start exploring course offerings and planning your year in advance of enrolment.
 To enrol in courses, students are assigned individual appointment times.
-Your appointment time will appear in your Mosaic Student Centre under, ‘Enrolment Dates’.
+Your appointment time will appear in your Mosaic Student Centre under ‘Enrolment Dates’ on June 13 as well.
 Click on ‘detail’ to view your specific appointment date and time.
 This is your enrolment appointment for both the fall and winter terms.
 When your appointment time starts, you can begin enrolling and continue making registration changes until the last day to do so.

 Where can I find course descriptions?